Pfizer coronavirus vaccine could be cleared by mid-December following release of data showing it is more than 90 percent effective

 Local officials still need to recruit thousands of people to staff vaccine clinics and enroll and train providers.
 They also have to ramp up information technology and data systems to track vaccine inventory and ordering to ensure people get the correct doses at the right times — most vaccines will require two shots — and to monitor for adverse events.

 Beth Bell, a member of the immunization committee who also chairs the panel’s covid-19 vaccines work group, said she was hopeful Americans would start having more-normal lives next summer or fall.
-That assumes, she said, the nation has several effective vaccines by then and that the “virus doesn’t throw us any curveballs and, very importantly, that people have confidence in the vaccination program and are willing to be vaccinated.”
+That assumes, she said, that the nation has several effective vaccines by then and that the “virus doesn’t throw us any curveballs and, very importantly, that people have confidence in the vaccination program and are willing to be vaccinated.”

 If there are setbacks, “People need to be a little bit calm and to expect bumps in the road and not overreact to them,” said Bell, a global health professor at the University of Washington and former top CDC official overseeing infectious diseases.
 “I know we’re all sick of the pandemic … but we need to keep at it, go forward deliberatively and calmly.”